2023 Solar Incentives Guide for Massapequa, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.

-To know exactly how much money the ITC could save you, talk to your local Massapequa solar panel installer.
+To better understand exactly how much the ITC could save you, talk to your local Massapequa solar panel installation expert.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 The new Clean Energy Credit now runs until 2035.
-You can now apply for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
-This new credit will then decrease annually until the date of expiration.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+You can now apply for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+The credit will then be decreased by a few percentage points every year until the date of expiration.
+Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 State & Local Solar Incentives